lrc-se/aoc-2020/README.md

 ### Day 23

 Using a simple implementation of a linked list to keep the cup ring performant (although the actual performance of part 2 varies greatly between browsers).

+### Day 24

+Since this was largely a repeat of day 17 I reused much of that solution here, but with a more performant representation of the floor grid (and the transformations).
+As usual, part 2 performance varies between browsers.